codelakegmbh/browserdb/README.md

   private collection: BrowserDbCollection;
 }
 ```
+In this example the first parameter of `BrowserDbCollectionProp` corresponds
+to the database name and the second parameter corresponds to the collection name.

 ## Collection Usage
 browserdb aims work very much document like as a system like MongoDB does.